-After the resignation of Ms. Zhu Yuqi as a non-executive Director, the chairman of the Board (the "Chairman") and the chairman of the nomination committee of the Company (the "Nomination Committee") on 15 December 2020, the duties of the Chairman have been undertaken by all members of the Board and the Company Secretary collectively.
+After the resignation of Ms. Zhu Yuqi as a non-executive director, the chairman of the Board (the "Chairman") and the chairman of the nomination committee of the Company on 15 December 2020, the duties of the Chairman have been undertaken by all members of the Board and the Company Secretary of the Company collectively.

-The Board believes that with the support of the management, vesting the role of the Chairman in the Board and the Company Secretary collectively can facilitate the execution of the Group's business strategies and enhance the effectiveness of its operation.
-Further, the Board considers that the current structure will enhance the balance of power and authority between the Board and the management of the Group as the Board, which comprises experienced and high calibre individuals who meet regularly to discuss issues pertaining to the operations of the Company, assumes collective responsibility on the decision making process of the Company's business strategies and operation.
+The Board believes that with the support of the management, vesting the role of the Chairman and the Company Secretary collectively can facilitate the execution of the Group's business strategies and enhance the effectiveness of its operation.
+Further, the Board considers that the current structure will enhance the balance of power and authority between the Board and the management of the Group as the Board, which comprises experienced and high calibre individuals who met regularly to discuss issues pertaining to the operations of the Company, assumes collective responsibility on the decision making process of the Company's business strategies and operation.

-The Board is in the process of identifying a suitable candidates with appropriate experience to act as the Chairman, before which the duties of the Chairman will continue to be undertaken by the Directors and the Company Secretary collectively.
+The Board is in the process of identifying suitable candidate with appropriate experience to act as the Chairman, before which the duties of the Chairman will continue to be undertaken by the Directors and the Company Secretary collectively.